Transactional leadership

 Transactional leadership (or transactional management) is a type of leadership style that focuses on the exchange of skills, knowledge, resources, or effort between leaders and their subordinates.
 This leadership style prioritizes individual interests and extrinsic motivation as means to obtain a desired outcome.
 It relies on a system of rewards and penalties for achievement or non-achievement of short-term goals.

 Although James Downton is generally credited with coining the term "transactional leadership", James MacGregor Burns expanded upon the concept in his influential 1978 book Leadership.

-[Transactional] leadership occurs when one person takes the intitiative in making contact with others for the purpose of an exchange of valued things. ...
+[Transactional] leadership occurs when one person takes the initiative in making contact with others for the purpose of an exchange of valued things. ...
 Their purposes are related, at least to the extent that the purposes stand within the bargaining process and can be advanced by maintaining that process.
 But beyond this the relationship does not go.
 The bargainers have no enduring purpose that holds them together.